Notes on the Geography of Zimbabwe: Great Zimbabwe

 "From about 1300, stone buildings of a scale and magnitude unparalleled on the entire Zimbabwe Plateau were constructed... [and Great Zimbabwe] became the most dominant political authority south of the Zambezi for up to 250 years."

-We've finally made it up to the summit wall, buttressed by modern workers.
+We've finally made it up to the summit wall, buttressed by 20th century workers.

-The doorway is of historically accurate dimensions but judging from the granite lintel probably a reconstruction.
-Distinguishing new from old can become a challenge.
+The doorway is of historically accurate dimensions but judging from the granite lintel is a reconstruction.

 Garlake isn't alone in his fury.
 A contemporary of Hall, archaeologist David Randall-MacIver, characterized Hall's work as "worse than anything I have ever seen."
 Randall-MacIver writes: "Except in one tiny corner [of the Elliptical Temple] he has lifted up and carted bodily away everything about foundation level.
 That is to say he has destroyed all the original huts, and removed all the objects found in them."
-(Quoted in Fontein, p.
+(Quoted in Fontein, The Silence of Great Zimbabwe, p.
 80.)

 What is all this earth doing up here?
 Answer: this is daga, clay mixed with gravel and carried up the mountain to form level floors, sometimes to a depth of 14 feet.
-The daga surface has been severely disrupted, but there were apparently 14 dwelling huts in this area.
+There were apparently 14 dwelling huts in this area.

 Then there are those walls.
-Between 1911 and 1948, a British South Africa Company policeman, Corporal St. Claire Wallace, was seconded to the Department of Public Works and was appointed Great Zimbabwe's caretaker.
+Between 1911 and 1948, a British South Africa Company policeman, Corporal St. Claire Wallace, was seconded to the Department of Public Works and appointed Great Zimbabwe's caretaker.
 He undertook what Fontein describes (p.
 81) as "what turned out to be his life's work--rebuilding huge sections of walling at Great Zimbabwe..."
-What bits he rebuilt is not obvious, which may do Wallace credit but which also makes understanding the site more difficult.
-The doorway here makes the wall probably original, because the doorway itself is definitely so.
+The doorway a few images back--doorway with a precisely cut lintel--was his work.
+The one shown here is original.

-The lintels are slabs of diorite, the hammer-stone rock.
+The lintels are slabs of dolerite or diabase, the hammer-stone rock.

 We're skirting the top of the mountain.
 The rooms up here were too irregular to have been roofed.